Non-linear effects: Mathematical modeling

 Calculating the eeproduct is considerably more challenging than in the simple ML2 model.
 Each of the two heterochiral catalytic complexes should react at the same rate.
 The homochiral catalytic complexes, similar to the ML2 case, should also react at the same rate.
 As such, the correction parameter g is still calculated as the rate of the heterochiral catalytic complex divided by the rate of the homochiral catalytic complex.
 However, since the heterochiral complexes lead to enantiomerically enriched product, the overall equation for calculating the eeproduct becomes more difficult.
 In Figure 8., the mathematical formula for calculating enantioselectivity is shown.

 Figure 8: The mathematical formula describing an ML3 system.
 The eeproduct is calculated by multiplying the eemax by the correction factor developed by Kagan and co-workers.

 Interpretation of the ML3 Model

 In general, interpreting the correction parameter values of g to predict positive and negative non-linear effects is considerably more difficult.
 In the case where the heterochiral complexes MLRLRLS and MLSLSLR are less reactive than the homochiral complexes MLSLSLS and MLRLRLR, a kinetic behavior similar to the ML2 model is observed (Figure 9).
 However, a substantially different behavior is observed in the case where the heterochiral complexes are more reactive than the homochiral complexes.
+In such case, Kagan and collaborators showed that it is possible to have a case “where the enantiomeric excess could take on much larger values for a partially resolved ligand than for an enantiomerically pure ligand”.
+The authors proposed the term “hyperpositive nonlinear effect” to characterize this situation.